Eastern medicine, also called Traditional Chinese Veterinary Medicine (TCVM) is fairly new to the Western world.

-The first four of these branches are used in veterinary medicine to help our patients heal and maintain balance.
+Veterinary medicine utilizes four of these branches to help our patients heal and maintain balance.
 Qi-Gong is a form of exercise and is not applied in the veterinary field.